CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 13. Metrics That Matter (DORA + Pipeline Health)

-If your pipeline is slow, split tests (fast vs slow), run jobs in parallel, and cache dependencies.
-Speed matters because it directly affects lead time.
+If the pipeline is slow, split tests into fast vs slow suites, run jobs in parallel, cache dependencies, and fix flaky tests first.

 14. Common CI/CD Mistakes (And How to Avoid Them)